cisco-intersight/terraform-provider-intersight/website/docs/d/vnic_eth_qos_policy.html.markdown

 * `moid`:(string)The unique identifier of this Managed Object instance.
 * `mtu`:(int)The Maximum Transmission Unit (MTU) or packet size that the virtual interface accepts.
 * `name`:(string)Name of the concrete policy.
-* `object_type`:(string)The concrete type of this complex type.The ObjectType property must be set explicitly by API clients when the type is ambiguous.
-In all other cases, the ObjectType is optional.
-The type is ambiguous when a managed object contains an array of nested documents, and the documents in the arrayare heterogeneous, i.e. the array can contain nested documents of different types.
+* `object_type`:(string)The fully-qualified type of this managed object, i.e. the class name.This property is optional.
+The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
-* `rate_limit`:(int)The value in Mbps (0-40000) to use for limiting the data rate on the virtual interface.
+* `rate_limit`:(int)The value in Mbps (0-100000) to use for limiting the data rate on the virtual interface.
 Setting this to zero will turn rate limiting off.
 * `trust_host_cos`:(bool)Enables usage of the Class of Service provided by the operating system.